Local search for efficient causal effect estimation: Local search for efficient adjustment set discovery

-In this section, we propose an algorithm, named $CE^{2}LS$ (Causal Effect Estimation by Local Search), to discover minimal adjustment sets for accurate causal effect estimation.
-To achieve high efficiency, in addition to local search, $CE^{2}LS$ employs a level-wise search in $Adj_R(W\cup Y)$ to discover minimal adjustment sets using upward closure pruning based on Property~\ref{upclosureProperty}.
-The $CE^{2}LS$ algorithm contains two parts, as described below.
+In this section, we present the details of the $CEELS$ (Causal Effect Estimation by Local Search) algorithm.
+To achieve high efficiency, in addition to local search, $CEELS$ employs a frequent pattern mining approach (the \emph{Apriori} approach)~\cite{agrawal1994fast} to conduct a level-wise search in $Adj(W\cup Y)\setminus\{W, Y\}$ to discover minimal adjustment sets.
+The level-wise search is based on the fact that a superset of a minimal adjustment set is not a minimal adjustment set.
+Hence, the process of discovering minimal adjustment sets has the upward closure property and thus we can use the Apriori~\cite{agrawal1994fast} approach to prune the search space based on the upward closure property of minimal adjustment sets to improve the efficiency of the search for minimal adjustment sets.

-The first part (Lines 1 to 9) is to search for the variables around $W$ and $Y$, i.e. $Adj_R(W\cup Y)$.
-Lines 1 and 2 are to obtain $Adj(W\cup Y)$ by a local causal structure learning algorithm to discover $Adj(W)$ and $Adj(Y)$, respectively.
-There are a few local search algorithms available for discovering the adjacent nodes of $W$ and $Y$ from data, such as \emph{PC.Select}~\cite{buhlmann2010variable}, \emph{MMPC} and \emph{HITON-PC}~\cite{aliferis2010local}.
-In our implementation, the \emph{PC.Select} algorithm is employed.
-Lines 3 to 9 are for obtaining $Adj_R(W\cup Y)$ by refining $Adj(W\cup Y)$.